 If you pay in the local currency, a non-sterling transaction fee may be added to the cost of your purchase.
 The fee will be a percentage of the value of the transaction.
 For HSBC customers, this is typically 2.75 per cent for debit cards and 2.99 per cent for credit cards.
-The total amount is converted to GBP when the transaction is debited to your account.
+The total amount is converted to pound sterling when the transaction is debited to your account.

-If you choose to convert to GBP at the point of sale, the conversion rate is set by the merchant and fees can often be high.
+If you choose to convert to poun sterling at the point of sale, the conversion rate is set by the merchant and fees can often be high.
 In most cases it’s cheaper to pay in the local currency, then either Visa or Mastercard will do the currency conversion at their current rate.
 You should always have the right to select which currency to pay in.

 2. Non-sterling cash fee

 If you use your card to withdraw money from a cash machine, there's often a separate ATM fee on top of the non-sterling transaction fee.

 For HSBC customers there's a non-sterling cash fee of around 2 per cent (minimum £1.75) on withdrawals using a debit card.
 With a credit card the cash fee may be around 3 per cent (minimum £3).

-If you’re an HSBC Premier or Advance customer, you won’t be charged a non-sterling cash fee for using your debit card to withdraw money from an ATM abroad.
+If you’re an HSBC Premier or Advance customer, you won’t be charged a non-sterling cash fee for using your debit card to withdraw money from an ATM outside the UK.

 Explore more: Should you use your card or travel money abroad?

-If you use your credit card to withdraw cash or make purchases abroad, interest charges will apply in the same way they do at home.
+If you use your credit card to make purchases abroad, or withdraw cash, interest charges will apply in the same way they do at home.

 Do fees appear on your statement?

 Your bank statement will show details of your overseas transactions, including a breakdown of any charges incurred.